 The Day of Your Surgery

 Going to the operating room is not a routine experience for most of us.
-Dr. Kaufman and all of the professional staff caring for you recognize the natural anxiety most patients have about plastic surgery.
+Our surgeons and the professional staff caring for you recognize the natural anxiety most patients have about plastic surgery.
 We believe a brief description of the surgery experience will be helpful.

 - Your surgery will be performed in our state-of-the-art, fully accredited operating room.
 You will be taken care of by a board-certified plastic surgeon, registered ICU/trauma trained nurses, board-certified anesthesiologists from Mercy Folsom Hospital and a surgical technician.